Jargendas/BeyondATC-ActiveSky-Bridge/README.md

 ipconfig /flushdns
 ```

+If the BeyondATC still receives the live weather after you finalize the installation, consider to reboot to flush all DNS caches.

 ### Step 3.1: Generate certificate

 To make BeyondATC think it is still talking to aviationweather.gov, we need to create a https certificate.
 It would be potentially hazardous to publish it, therefore you have to generate your own, as follows.